-G. Life Insurance
+F. Life Insurance

 Employees are eligible for life insurance on the first day of the month following sixty (60) days of employment.
 Full-Time Employees who participate in the Town's health insurance program receive free life insurance through the Maine Municipal Health Insurance Trust.
-Other Full-Time Employees and Part-Time Employees may participate in a life insurance plan provided by Metropolitan Life Insurance at their own expense.
+Other Full-Time Employees and Part-Time Employees may participate in a life insurance plan at their own expense.
 Please see the Town Manager for further details.
 The Town reserves the right to add, change or drop insurance plans at its sole discretion.

-H. Retirement Plan
+G. Retirement Plan